aybe/FIRConvolution/README.md

 ### Profiling environment

-The candidate is a high-quality half-band FIR filter with 461 taps for 1 channel @ 44100 Hz.
+The candidate is a high-quality half-band FIR filter, with 461 taps and for 1 channel @ 44100 Hz.

 Trying to mimick the typical use with 10 measurements and 1000 iterations for 1024 samples.